Kotlin/kotlin-jupyter/docs/libraries.md

 to `false`.
 If you want to include this artifact into your build manually, you'll find the instructions [here][maven-search-testkit].

-For the examples of integration testing see `org.jetbrains.kotlinx.jupyter.testkit.test.JupyterReplTestingTest` in this repository or [related tests in DataFrame][dataframe-integration-tests].
+For the examples of integration testing see [`JupyterReplTestingTest`][jupyter-repl-testing-test] in this repository or [related tests in DataFrame][dataframe-integration-tests].

 ### Integration using other build systems